HEIGE-PCloud/Algorithm-Dynamics/report/report.md

 Download and install [VS Code](https://code.visualstudio.com/).

 Instead of using a large IDE with everything pre-configured, I decide to use a code editor to write the code and a terminal to execute all the commands I need.
-This gives me more control on the project.
+This gives me more control on my project.

-VS Code is a free and open source code editor which also have greate support for python.
+VS Code is a free and open source code editor which also have greate support for Python.

 I decide to use VS Code as my main editor.